Physical Therapy Guide to Chronic Fatigue Syndrome

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists in your area with these and other credentials or clinical expertise on Find a PT, a tool built by the American Physical Therapy Association.

-General tips when you're looking for a physical therapist (or any other health care provider):
+General tips when you are looking for a physical therapist (or any other health care provider):

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with CFS.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.